-- 3.22 The future concentrations of NO_X, NO2, PM10, PM{2.5} at representative sensitive receptors in the vicinity of the existing highway network have been predicted using the ADMS Roads (Version 4.1.1) dispersion model based on forecast traffic flows for the local road network. - 3.23 Road traffic data for the local highway network has been collected using automatic traffic count (ATC), the Transport Consultants and from publicly available traffic data.
-Road traffic data has been growthed using growth factors derived from NTM and adjusted for local factors using TEMPRO. - 3.24 One existing and two future scenarios have been assessed: "Base" (2021); "Future Base" (2026 - do nothing) and "Future with Development" (2026 - do something) scenarios. - 3.25 A summary of the "Base" vehicle flows used on the local highway network are detailed in Table 3.9.
+- 3.23 The future concentrations of NOX, NO2, PM10, PM2.5 at representative sensitive receptors in the vicinity of the existing highway network have been predicted using the ADMS Roads (Version 5.0.1) dispersion model based on forecast traffic flows for the local road network. - 3.24 Road traffic data for the local highway network has been collected using automatic traffic count (ATC), the Transport Consultants (Waterman Infrastructure & Environment Ltd) and from publicly available traffic data.
+Road traffic data has been growthed using growth factors derived from NTM and adjusted for local factors using TEMPRO.